Coronavirus in New England: What You Need to Know

 MAINE

+As the first round of businesses gets ready to reopen in Maine on Friday, the people who own them are rushing to get ready.

-Maine Gov. Janet Mills extended the state's stay-at-home order Tuesday and announced her administration's plan to gradually reopen the economy amid the coronavirus pandemic.
+On Tuesday, Gov. Janet Mills announced the extension of the state's stay-at-home order to May 31 and her administration's plan to gradually reopen the economy amid the coronavirus pandemic.

-Maine's stay-at-home order, which was set to expire Thursday, will now last through May 31.

-The new "Stay Safer at Home" order is subject to change but will still require residents to stay at home with limited exceptions like grocery shopping or exercising.

-The plan to reopen the economy will be done in four stages, Mills said.
-Stage 1 begins May 1 and continues the prohibition on gatherings of more than 10 people.
+Phase 1 of the plan begins Friday and includes allowing certain businesses to begin reopening, including golf courses, hair salons, barbershops, auto dealerships and pet groomers.

-As of Tuesday, there were 17 new cases of COVID-19, the disease caused by the new coronavirus, bringing the total to 1,040, according to the Maine Center for Disease Control and Prevention.
-There were no new deaths reported Tuesday leaving the state's death toll at 51.
+As of Tuesday, there were 1,056 coronavirus cases and 52 deaths, according to the Maine Center for Disease Control and Prevention.

 VERMONT